-New York Times Cancels James Franco Event After Accusations Of Misconduct
+New York Times Cancels James Franco Event After Accusations of Misconduct

 After Franco won his Golden Globe, actress Ally Sheedy posted a few since-deleted tweets about Franco, one of which said, “James Franco just won.
 Please never ask me why I left the film/tv business.”
 Multiple other women made specific claims about Franco mistreating them.
 One of them, going by the name Violet Paley on Twitter, said, “Cute #TIMESUP pin James Franco.
 Remember the time you pushed my head down in a car towards your exposed penis & that other time you told my friend to come to your hotel when she was 17?
 After you had already been caught doing that to a different 17 year old?”

 Franco has previously discussed one incident in which he flirted with an “almost” 18-year-old girl via social media and offered to get a room for the two of them to spend time together.
-That was in 2014, and at the time he apologized for his “bad judgment,” calling the situation “embarrassing,” but in a post-Weinstein world, copping to poor decision making likely will not have the same soothing effect that it did three four years ago.
+That was in 2014, and at the time he apologized for his “bad judgment,” calling the situation “embarrassing.”
+In a post-Weinstein world, copping to poor decision-making is not likely to have the same soothing effect that it did three or four years ago.

-*Correction, January 10, 2017: A previous version of this article stated that James Franco “backed out” of the TimesTalk.
-The New York Times announced that it canceled the event.
-The post has been updated throughout to reflect this correction.

-Note: Correction: The original version of this article incorrectly stated that James Franco “backed out” of the TimesTalk.
-It has been corrected to reflect that the New York Times canceled the event.